davesavic/ploy/README.md

 ### Contributing
 Contributions to Ploy are welcome!
-If you have suggestions, bug reports, or want to contribute code, please visit create the relevant report.
+If you have suggestions, bug reports, or want to contribute code, please create the relevant report.